-- 1. The Commission certifies it reviewed and considered the information contained in the Environmental Impact Reports and related environmental documentation as prepared and certified by the County of Contra Costa (Lead Agency) as identified in the LAFCO staff report, and adopts the County's Findings of Fact and Statement of Overriding Considerations. - 2.
+- 1. The Commission has considered the information contained in the Environmental Impact Reports and related environmental documentation, including the County's Findings of Fact and Statement of Overriding Considerations, as prepared and certified by the County of Contra Costa (Lead Agency) and as identified in the LAFCO staff report. - 2.
 Said reorganization is hereby approved. - 3.
 The subject proposal is assigned the distinctive short-form designation:

-DOUGHERTY VALLEY REORGANIZATION #17: ANNEXATION TO THE CITY OF SAN RAMON AND CORRESPONDING DETACHMENT FROM CSA P-6
+DOUGHERTY VALLEY REORGANIZATION #18: ANNEXATION TO THE CITY OF SAN RAMON AND CORRESPONDING DETACHMENT FROM CSA P-6